Florida Trend Health Care

 Previous Health Care Updates:

-- Florida could surpass record Affordable Care Act enrollment in 2023
+- Florida leads the nation again in Affordable Care Act enrollment